Custom connector setup

 Authentication

-:::info{title='Note'} The authentication details you enter here are only used for making test requests, and aren't saved as part of the connector—Custom Connector only saves the authentication type.
-You'll be asked to enter authentication details when you set up a pipeline with this connector. :::
+The authentication details you enter in the interface are only used for making test requests and aren't saved as part of the connector.
+The custom connector only saves the authentication type.
+You'll be asked to enter authentication details when you set up a pipeline with this connector.

 Set the authentication type by clicking the drop-down menu.